mnbao1975/RingierTicTacToe/README.md

 2. swagger for API

 NOTEs:
 .
 Have not handled the player's status yet.
-So, do not refresh the browser during testing.
+So, do not refresh the browser or restart servers (API or Socket IO ones)during testing.
 .
 Reused code from https://reactjs.org/tutorial/tutorial.html
+.
+Reused css code from https://codepen.io/shammadahmed/pen/JOWEGW for designing game board.

 Deploy: